For Faculty & Staff:

 Managers or Departmental Time Administrators will approve employee time.

-You will request leave and absences through the OneUSG Connect Employee Self-Service site, and these will automatically go onto your timesheet.
+Leave and absence requests are made through the OneUSG Connect Employee Self-Service site and these will automatically go onto your timesheet.

 Non-exempt employees: If your leave is not approved by your manager, you will not be paid for this leave.

-Managers who are designated as a Reports To or a Time and Absence Approver will log into OneUSG Connect to approve leave and absences for their employees.
+Managers who are designated as a Reports To or a Time and Absence Approver will log into OneUSG Connect to approve leave and absences for their employees as often as desired.
+All timecards must be approved by the supervisor prior to the deadlines described in the practitioner payroll processing calendars.

 Employees do not need to approve their own time.
 Once they submit their time, it is considered approved by them.

-In OneUSG Connect, the day break will be “Begin of Shift.”
+In OneUSG Connect, the day break is the “Begin of Shift.”
 This means that all hours worked are attributed to the day that the shift began. (example: an employee works from Saturday at 10pm through Sunday at 8am.
 In OneUSG Connect, 10 hours are worked on Saturday).

 This could have an impact on overtime.